 Alternative day fasting is for those who strictly want to watch and reach specific weight goals.

-On the days you eat a little, the calorie intake should also be very low.
+On the days you eat a little, the calorie intake should also be deficient.

-This method is very good for weight watchers, as they can follow up on how many calories they retake every day.
+This method is perfect for weight watchers, as they can follow up on how many calories they retake every day.

-One drawback, though, is that some people tend to binge on their normal eating days to make up for what they lost on the low eating day.
+One drawback is that some people tend to binge on their normal eating days to make up for what they lost on the low eating day.

 This does not help with losing any weight at all.

 “Very pleased with purchase of “Eat Stop Eat” – I’m 73 and about 20 pounds over weight.
 I exercise regularly and am very active.
 But like most people I’m addicted to sugar and other junk food.
 I’ve tried multiple approaches to weight loss but this is the first time I considered fasting.
 In three weeks I’ve dropped 13 pounds and feel great.”

 “The book is ok, seems a waste of money with so little info that could have been said much quicker.”

 “I don’t think this is a book for people who wants a guide on how to start the program and change of life style, it has general information but not a guide, disappointment.”

 Will Eat Stop Eat help you look younger and hit your weight-loss goal?
 Well, this approach does involve weekly fasting, so in theory, it can help you shed some pounds.
 Some research backs this method, and a few user testimonials are posted on the website.
 But it does have its drawbacks; we also noticed that some dieters have difficulty going days without eating, and others feel like this is not a long-term solution to weight management.